rcfgroup/headfake/README.md

 # API

 HEADFake provides an API that you can use in your python code to generate data.
-The following code loads the patients.yaml template and is equivalent to the command line interface shown abpve.
+The following code loads the `patients.yaml` template and is equivalent to the command line interface shown above.

 ```python
 from headfake import HeadFake